robert-zaremba/flymake-go/README.md

 *package.el* is a package manager module for Emacs.
 If you are not familiar with it I strongly recommend using it.
 On [EmacsWiki](http://emacswiki.org/emacs/ELPA) is an instruction how to us it.

-If you have *Marmalade* repository activated then simply:
+If you have [MELPA](http://melpa.milkbox.net/) repository activated then simply:

     M-x package-install flymake-go